 Alicia Bowman is dedicated to supporting educators, at all levels of the system, to achieve equitable outcomes for all students.
-She has expertise in multiple areas of K–12 public education, including school leadership, continuous improvement, equity leadership, coaching, supervision, professional development, and district assessment and accountability.
+She has expertise in multiple areas of K–12 public education, including strategic planning, school leadership, continuous improvement, systems design, coaching, supervision, professional development, and accountability.

 Prior to joining WestEd, Bowman was a district administrator in several California school districts, an elementary school principal, and coach for the National Equity Project.

-She earned her Administrative Services Credential and MA in Educational Leadership from Saint Mary’s college of California, and her BA in Ethnic Studies from Mills College.
+She holds an Administrative Services Credential and MA in Educational Leadership from Saint Mary’s College of California, and her BA in Ethnic Studies from Mills College.